findawayer/chess-player/docs/DEVNOTE.md

 - Create custom hooks to group multiple related states into one unit.# What did I learn?

 ## Pitfalls

+### Avoid use of `.env` file for client side.

+[Issue](https://github.com/motdotla/dotenv/issues/233).
+Reading environmental setup from `.env` file with `dotenv` library requires the Node.js `fs` module in the context, which is absent in client side.
+Just use a regular JS/TS code to provide custom variables.

 ### Nothing can stop MUI from spawning thousands of style tags.